-This is the first in a series of blog posts looking at current on-pack sms based promotions.
-Casting a critical eye, from the consumer’s perspective, campaigns will be rated on a number of factors such as ease of entry, clarity of instructions, creative impact etc.
+This is the first in a series of blog posts looking at current on-pack SMS based promotions.
+Casting a critical eye, from the consumer’s perspective, campaigns will be rated on a number of factors such as ease of entry, clarity of instructions, creative impact.

-The problem we’ve found with most on pack sms based promotions is that there are so many agencies involved that no one is in overall charge of how the whole thing will come across to the consumer.
-I’ve had a rant about 3 sms campaigns in the past, 2 from Coke and 1 from Volvo, so the idea here is to bring a bit of structure to the criticism.
+The problem we’ve found with most on pack SMS based promotions is that there are so many agencies involved that no one is in overall charge of how the whole thing will come across to the consumer.
+We have looked at 3 SMS campaigns in the past, 2 from Coke and 1 from Volvo, so the idea here is to bring a bit of structure to the criticism.

 So first under the spotlight comes 7UP with their recent campaign, giving customers the chance to win a series of excellent prizes, including a snorkelling trip to Barbados.